 Unlike the fly-repellant spray, herbs and marigolds will repel flies while they’re alive and flourishing.
 So, take good care of them, and you’ll have a permanent fly-repelling barrier to keep the pests away from your home.

-4. Commercial Fly Traps
+4. How to Get Rid of Flies With Commercial Fly Traps

 Once flies are inside your house, you can take a more direct approach to getting rid of them.
 Flypaper is the most well-known of the commercial fly killers on the market.
 You can purchase it at any supermarket.
 It’s relatively easy to set up in the locations where you know flies like to congregate.